 Ideas often seem to strike at random.
 So you need a place to collect and develop them as inspiration comes.
-Trello has worked wonders for me because I can not only save ideas to a Trello board, but attach links, files, and notes to each idea as it comes to life.
+Trello has worked wonders for me, because I can not only save ideas to a Trello board, but attach links, files, and notes to each idea as it comes to life.
 It gives you the flexibility to be as meticulous or as barebones as you want with your planning.

-The content archetypes you developed earlier are good to fall back on as you plan out what you'll be posting, but you can also stray from them with new ideas and opportunities.
+The content archetypes you developed earlier are good to fall back on as you plan out what you'll be posting, but you can also stray from them with new ideas and experiments.
 There's always going to be aspects of your social media marketing that are reactive, organic, and experimental.